 Absorption of iron occurs in the duodenum and upper jejunum, and depends on specific carrier mechanisms.
 The transporter protein Divalent Metal Transporter 1 (DMT1), located on the apical surface of enterocytes, facilitates uptake of non-haem ferrous iron (Fe2+) from the intestinal lumen.

 Ferric iron (Fe3+) in the intestinal lumen must be reduced to ferrous iron (Fe2+) by duodenal cytochrome B reductase (DcytB) before uptake by DMT1.

 The iron within enterocytes can either be stored as ferritin, or transferred into the bloodstream via the protein ferroportin.
-Once in the blood, iron is bound by the transport protein transferrin, and is mostly transported to bone marrow for erythropoiesis.
-Some is taken up by macrophages in the reticuloendothelial system as a storage pool.
+Once in the blood, iron is bound to the transport protein transferrin, and is mostly transported to bone marrow for erythropoiesis.
+Some iron is taken up by macrophages in the reticuloendothelial system as a storage pool.

 The absorption of iron is primarily regulated by a peptide called hepcidin, which is expressed by the liver.
 Hepcidin functions by directly binding to ferroportin, resulting in its degradation and therefore preventing iron from leaving the cell.

 Hepcidin also functions by inhibiting transcription of the DMT1 gene, thus reducing iron absorption.

 Firstly, it is important to note that the human body has no specific mechanism for iron excretion, and therefore regulating iron absorption to match the natural losses, is a crucial part of iron metabolism.